BrockHerion/brockherion.dev/src/pages/blog/posts/build-bulletproof-react-forms-with-zod-and-react-hook-form.md

 }
 ```

-Our form is now setup and using Zod as a resolver.
+Our form is now set up and using Zod as a resolver.
 If you run this code and try to submit without a first name being populated, you'll see "First name is required" error message.

 We could add other validation to our fields as well.
 For example, if we have an email field, Zod provides validation specifically for that.
-Or for age field, we could add a range that the age must be between or make sure it's positive or even check if it's a multiple of something.
+Or for the age field, we could add a range that the age must be between or make sure it's positive or even check if it's a multiple of something.

 ## Bonus: Using a custom Zod form hook